Adoption of STATdxTM increases diagnostic confidence and enhances medical education at Taichung Veterans General Hospital, Taiwan

 Taichung Veterans General Hospital (VGHTC) is a major medical centre and teaching hospital in central Taiwan.
 Apart from providing advanced medical care and services, the 1,500-bed public tertiary hospital also offers large-scale training of medical students and healthcare professionals.

-Since the introduction of STATdx, radiologists at VGHTC are able to find relevant information for image referencing and diagnosis more quickly and effectively.
+Since the introduction of STATdx, radiologists at VGHTC are able to find relevant information for image referencing and diagnose more quickly and effectively.

 Besides its expert-curated collections of evidence-based high-quality images, STATdx also offers radiologists a comprehensive and well-organized source of reports and tools for case studies and educational purposes, compared to other resources.